The Future Of Travel In A Post-Pandemic World

 A Sea Change Is Coming

 Back in April, Cruise Lines International Association (CLIA), the organization that promotes and lobbies for the cruise industry, announced that all its member companies would be implementing radical changes immediately.
 CLIA stated that “the vast majority of the 270 cruise ships within the member fleet were not affected by this virus.”
-Regardless, rigorous screening, enhanced sanitation and 24/7 medical care were just some of the measures undertaken, based on best-available knowledge of the virus from the Centres for Disease Control and the World Health Organization at the time.
+Regardless, rigorous screening, enhanced sanitation and 24/7 medical care were just some of the measures undertaken, based on best-available knowledge of the virus from the Centers for Disease Control and the World Health Organization at the time.

 However, we now know that social distancing is a major factor in preventing the spread of the virus.
 So, going forward, cruise experts say we can expect to see the ubiquitous buffet gone for good, replaced by table service – at tables that are well spaced apart.
 Likewise, in order to control the numbers in a dining area, reservations will become mandatory for every food area on board, say the experts.